Your Skin: What Works, and What Doesn’t

 As the VP of Sonata Aesthetics in Broomfield, CO, I am very fortunate to be able to try out lots of skin care products.
 I get to try lasers, peels, any number of devices, as well as all types of skin care products.
 I will volunteer to be the guinea pig for any service, and I Iove learning about new products and technologies.
 Even before my time at Sonata, I’ve been fanatical about trying out skin care products.
 When I was young, and couldn’t afford to buy products, I would make my own – from mayonnaise hair masks to oatmeal scrubs.

-As a new Mom and 36 year old business woman, my time has become much more limited.
+As a mom of 2 and business woman, my time has become much more limited.
 I don’t have the luxury of soaking in the tub with my homemade scrubs, or getting the latest spa facials with my girlfriends.
 However, with such limited time what I have learned is what products and services work for me, and what are fun, luxury items that just don’t give me results.

 Get your best skin ever!